vinayprajapati/techprevue/README.md

 techprevue
 ==========
-How to setup widget - https://www.techprevue.com/google-add-to-circles-followers-popup-widget-with-lightbox-effect/<br>
+<a href="https://www.techprevue.com/disable-text-selection-in-blogger-dynamic-views/">A guide to disable text selection with CSS widget</a> - <br>
-You may get more <a href="https://www.techprevue.com" target="_blank">Blog widgets on TechPrevue</a>
+Get more <a href="https://www.techprevue.com" target="_blank">Blog posts on TechPrevue</a>